Onepredict/onebone/README.md

 # Summary

 `onebone` is an open-source software for signal analysis about predictive maintenance, being used for research activities at [ⓒ ONEPREDICT Corp.](https://onepredict.ai/).
 It includes modules for preprocessing, health feature, and more.
-If you need to analyze signals for industrial equipments like turbines, a rotary machinery or componets like gears, bearings, give onebone a try!.
+If you need to analyze signals for industrial equipments like turbines, a rotary machinery or componets like gears, bearings, give onebone a try!

 The directory is as follows: